 Create a Flow

 To be able to start a flow, you'll need to first create that flow!
-In our example, we want to reference the contact's name, age, and hair color.
+In our example, we want to reference the contact's name and address.
 We do so using the variable

 To save these variables to our contact's information, we need to use the Update the Contact action.
 Here's how that looks for our Name variable: